hi-anthonyyang/sidequest/README.md

-# Major & Career Exploration Tool
+# SIDEQUEST — Major & Career Exploration

-A Next.js web application that helps students explore majors, careers, and opportunities at [University Name].
-The tool uses OpenAI's GPT-4 to provide personalized recommendations based on student interests and goals.
+Sidequest is a Next.js web application that helps students discover their main and side quests: majors, careers, and campus opportunities that align with their interests and goals.

+The experience centers around a short assessment that generates personalized recommendations with the help of OpenAI.

 ## Features

-- Interactive assessment with 5-7 open-ended questions
+- Interactive assessment (6 short questions)
-- Personalized recommendations for:
-  - Relevant majors
-  - Career paths
-  - Student organizations
-  - Upcoming events
+- Quests flow
+  - Select a university, then begin the assessment
+  - Recommendations summarized as “quests” (majors, careers, orgs, events)
-- Clean, responsive UI with mobile support
+- Results page with sections and copy-to-calendar support
+- Skill search API endpoint (O*NET skills) used across features
-- Collapsible sections for easy navigation of results
+- Sidebar navigation with clear visibility of future features
+  - Calendar and Assignments are intentionally greyed out and disabled
+  - Direct access to Assignments is blocked by middleware
+- Modern, responsive UI

 ## Tech Stack

-- Next.js 14
+- Next.js (App Router)
 - TypeScript
 - Tailwind CSS
-- OpenAI GPT-4 API
+- OpenAI API
-- Headless UI
+- Headless UI / Heroicons
-- Heroicons

 ## Getting Started